imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 In this guide, we are going to go with an MIT license instead.
 [This website](https://choosealicense.com/) explains all kinds of licenses perfectly.
 In the case of the MIT license, it is (quoted as-is), _"lets people do almost anything they want with your project, like making and distributing closed source versions"_.

-## Publish to NPM registry
+## Publish to npm registry

-Publishing your library to the NPM registry is quite straightforward.
+Publishing your library to the npm registry is quite straightforward.
 All you need to do is to execute this command:

 ```shell
 $ npm publish
 ```

-If that command is successful, the next time you do `yarn add test-sum` in a project (with `package.json` inside it), it will fetch the `test-sum` library from the NPM registry.
+If that command is successful, the next time you do `yarn add test-sum` in a project (with `package.json` inside it), it will fetch the `test-sum` library from the npm registry.
 There you have it, your library published!

 # Advanced steps